 8 | Exclusive Products

-Share products ONLY customers on your list have access to.
+Create products that ONLY your lists has access to.
 Like a fancy pool club I’m always hoping I’ll make a friend at 😉

-Let them know how often these exclusive products will come along so they know what to expect – monthly, quarterly, seasonal offer only?
+Let them know how often these exclusive products will come along so they know what to expect – monthly, quarterly, or a seasonal offer.

 9 | Free Shipping Offers

 Encourage sign ups in exchange for free shipping: Join our list to enjoy free shipping on all orders over $x amount or on your next order.

 Related Post: How to Use Free Shipping Discounts to Increase Sales